doehm/survivoR/README.md

 ## Viewers

-A data frame containing the viewer information for every episode across all sesasons.
+A data frame containing the viewer information for every episode across all seasons.
 It also includes the rating and viewer share information for viewers aged 18 to 49 years of age.

 ``` r